K.R.T. Girls: Conception and creation

 The first of the K.R.T.
 Girls, Sora, debuted in early November 2014 at two-day event for independent comic and video game creators hosted in Kaohsiung.
 They were created through a joint effort between the transport company and a team of animated artists to promote the subway and increase revenue.
 Following popular and positive reception from commuters, the other characters were later revealed independently at different dates.
-They were created to be "iconic representations of animated comics", and, according to the n chairperson of theKaohsiung Rapid Transit Corporation, Hao Chien-sheng (郝建生), this was as the company sought only to "transport passengers to their destinations, but also aspires to be mobile platforms of cultural creativity."
+They were created to be "iconic representations of animated comics", and, according to then chairperson of the Kaohsiung Rapid Transit Corporation, Hao Chien-sheng (郝建生), this was as the company sought only to "transport passengers to their destinations, but also aspires to be mobile platforms of cultural creativity."

 The characters are drawn with a "moe" art style, which is becoming increasingly popular across Taiwan and Japan.
 The K.R.T.
 Girls have been positively reviewed by Japanese netizens as well.
 Even before the mascots debuted in 2014, the Taiwan Railways Administration had already been incorporating "moe" mascots into its promotional efforts, through five girl characters dubbed the "Miss Taiwan Railway".
 This is reflective of the phenomenon to use anime-styled characters to promote products in East Asia, such as Hikaru Aizawa for Microsoft Silverlight; Simon, the company which conceptualized the K.R.T.
 Girls, had worked on such "moe" characters before in the past, such as Xuanying (絢櫻) of Pingtung County, and Air (also spelled Ai'er)(艾兒), who was created for an advocacy campaign by the Vehicle Engineering Faculty of the National Pingtung University of Science and Technology.

 The promotional campaign, titled "Let's Go!
 K.R.T.
 Girls!" (前進吧！高捷少女！), has been commercially very successful.
 According to Focus Taiwan, the girls have brought in additional revenue of NT$2 million (US$61,576) in just the first seven months of 2015, and have also drawn the interest of a local video game firm and Japanese publishers.
 The KMRT has also stated that revenue from official K.R.T.
 Girls merchandise could reach NT$4 million by the end of 2015.